mosip/vc-verifier/vc-verifier/kotlin/README.md

 ## **Vc Verifier**

+### supported VC formats

+- ldp_vc
+- mso_mdoc
+  - Limitations: Validation of Document Signer certificate is not performed.
+This validation helps in establishing trust with issuing entity for the verification of authenticity and integrity of document.

 ### Validate the VC
 - Validation should be done before doing actual signature verification which identifies invalid or missing fields in the earlier stage.
 ##### VC Context/Schema validation